BjornKennethHolmstrom/CommuniTree/README.md

 ## Features

-- User management system
+- User management system with CRUD operations
 - Multi-language support (English and Swedish)
-- [List other key features as they are developed]
+- Project management system with CRUD operations
+- Search and filter functionality for projects
+- Pagination for project listing
+- User authentication system with JWT
+- Protected routes for authenticated users

 ## Getting Started